sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 1. **Hierarchy of truth:** If the protocol team provides no specific information, the default guidelines always apply.

-   If the protocol team provides specific information in the README or CODE COMMENTS, that information when judging.
-In case of contradictions between the README and CODE COMMENTS, the README is the perferred source of truth.
+   If the protocol team includes specific information in the README or CODE COMMENTS, that information may be used as context during the judging process.
+In cases where there is a contradiction between the README and CODE COMMENTS, the README should be considered the primary source of truth.

    The judge can decide that CODE COMMENTS are outdated.
 In that case, the default guidelines apply.